Note5 May 2026 · Updated 6 June 2026 · London · Opening · By

 Because it sounds like it knows what it is doing.

-Tuesday 12 May, 3pm, outside Liverpool Street.
+Thursday 14 May, around 4pm, outside Liverpool Street.
 Follow @WhippetEC2 for the run-up.

 Frequently asked questions

-The soft launch is scheduled for Tuesday 12 May 2026 from 3:00pm, with a full opening expected shortly afterwards.
+The soft launch is scheduled for Thursday 14 May 2026 from around 4pm, with a full opening expected shortly afterwards.

-Is The Whippet EC2 the same as the Holborn Whippet?
+Is The Whippet the same as the Holborn Whippet?

 No — different building, different area, different room.
 But the name carries deliberately.
 The original Holborn Whippet, run by the same group, closed in 2020 and built a loyal following.
 EC2 is not a reopening, but it is the first new site under the Whippet name since Holborn closed six years ago.

-What will be on tap at The Whippet EC2?
+What will be on tap at The Whippet?

 What is a sparkler and why does it matter on cask Boddingtons?